VR-25/acc/README.md

 # The daemon does not have to be restarted after making changes to this file - unless one of the changes is capacity_freeze2 or charging_switch.

-# If charging_switch is changed with --set (e.g., -ss, -s s="...", --set charging_switch="..."), accd is restarted automatically, as needed.
+# If those variables are updated with "acc --set", accd is restarted automatically, as needed.

+# Changes to current_workaround (cw) only take effect after a system reboot.

 # BASICS